kgurchiek/Minecraft-Server-Scanner-Discord-Bot/README.md

 This is the full code for a Minecraft server scanner Discord bot I made.
 This bot itself doesn't do the scanning, it just pings servers in the existing database, which is actively expanded by a seperate scanning program.

-If you find any bugs, please report them in the official discord.
+If you find any bugs, please report them in the official discord (link above).

 You can contact me via discord: Cornbread 2100#8668